ARM-software/vulkan_best_practice_for_mobile_developers/samples/performance/afbc/afbc_tutorial.md

 The Vulkan API allows the developer a level of control around how the `VkSwapchainKHR` is created and formatted.
 It is here where we want to ensure that it is created and formatted in the right way so that the subsequent `VkImage`'s that we query from it have AFBC appropriately applied.

 It is important to note that from a device perspective to have AFBC enabled on Vulkan, you will need at least driver version `r16p0` and a `Mali G-51` or higher.
-To find out your GPU and driver version, open Google Chrome on your device and type in `chrome://gpu` and look under the `GL_RENDERER` and `GL_VERSION` information.
+To find out your GPU and driver version, open the [debug window](../../../docs/misc.md#Debug-Window) or follow the steps in this [article](../../../docs/misc.md#Driver-Version).

-> Tested on: Samsung Galaxy S10
+> Tested on: Samsung Galaxy S10, Huawei P30

 ## Enabling AFBC